-Factors influencing the creation of a Nevada-only ISO include, namely, cost, governance, and time.
-Speakers to the Committee and TWG presented estimates of the costs to establish a Nevada-only ISO to be anywhere from \$100 million - \$500 million.
-Although it would also require FERC approval, a Nevada-only ISO would allow the state much greater flexibility in governance issues and structure within the creation of regulatory and legislative designs.
-Notwithstanding, issues were raised regarding the size of a Nevada-only market relative to other ISOs/RTOs and its ability to provide the same level of load and fuel diversity to suppliers and end-use consumers for potentially greater competition and lower pricing.
-Furthermore, the timeline for implementing and ultimately ensuring a robust Nevada wholesale market comes to fruition could run past the 2023 ECI deadline.
-Finally, the aforementioned factors would be compounded if Nevada chooses to allow the expansion of a Nevada-only ISO to other interested western states.
+Factors influencing the creation of a Nevada only ISO include, namely: cost, governance, and time.
+Speakers to the Committee and specified TWG presented estimates of the costs to establish a Nevada ISO to be anywhere from \$100 million - \$500 million.
+Although it would also require FERC approval, a Nevada ISO would allow the state much greater flexibility in governance issues and structure within the creation of regulatory and legislative designs.
+Notwithstanding, issues were raised regarding the size of a Nevada only market comparatively to other ISO/RTOs and its ability to provide the same level of load and fuel diversity to suppliers and end use consumers for potentially greater competition and lower pricing.
+Furthermore, the timeline for implementing and ultimately instating a robust Nevada wholesale market come to fruition could run past the 2023 ECI deadline.
+Finally, the aforementioned factors would be compounded if the state chose to allow the expansion of a Nevada ISO to other interested western states.